-Access level 3 enables a much higher level of control and must be restricted to persons trained and authorised to reconfigure the site-specific data and to maintain the panel.
+Access level 3 enables a much higher level of control and must be restricted to persons trained and authorised to reconfigure the site-specific data and to maintain the Syncro ASM fire panel.
 Typically, engineers of the fire systems company will be responsible for Access Level 3 functions.